Burgundy Wine - Buying Guide

 In all classifications, what will not always be clear, is the actual grape varietals used in the production of the wine.
 It is assumed that the buyer will simply know based on the appellations.
-A simple and easy starting point is that Burgundy wines are often monocépage, red wines (aside from Beaujolais) will be Pinot Noir and their white wines from Cote D’Or will be Chardonnay based, with very few specific appellation exceptions such as Saint-Bris which utilises Sauvignon Blanc.
+A simple and easy starting point is that Burgundy wines are often mono cépage (single grape); Red Wines (aside from Beaujolais) will be Pinot Noir and their White Wines from Cote D’Or will be Chardonnay based, with very few specific appellation exceptions such as Saint-Bris which utilises Sauvignon Blanc.

 Is Burgundy wine sweet?

 Burgundy wines tend to be dry, with their red wine offering pronounced red fruit aromas and medium body, and their white wines ranging from light to full bodied with earthy minerality.
 However, many enjoy a sweet Kir made up of a Burgundy Aligoté or Sauvignon Blanc and a few teaspoons of cassis syrup which adds sweetness and serves as a delightful aperitif!

 What food is best paired with Burgundy wine?